Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 };
 ```

-This setup uses the Unleash client to fetch the value of a feature flag called `gpt-versions`.
+This setup uses the Unleash client to fetch the value of a feature flag called `ai-model`.

-Now, instead of hardcoding 'variant1', we're dynamically choosing the AI model based on the feature flag variant.
+Now, instead of hardcoding `variant1`, we're dynamically choosing the AI model based on the feature flag variant.

 This setup gives us a ton of flexibility.

-Want to roll out GPT-4 to 10% of your users?
+Do you want to roll out GPT-4 to 10% of your users?
 Easy.
 Need to quickly switch everyone back to GPT-3.5 because of a bug?
 No problem.

-You can do all of this from your Unleash dashboard without touching your code.
+You can do all of this from your Unleash dashboard without touching your code, and without needing to redeploy.

 ## Conclusion

 Thanks for following along!

-You've learned one way to use feature flags to interact with AI models.
+In this guide, we covered how to use feature flags to help you manage AI models.

+That approach lets you switch between different model configurations, experiment with variations, and even roll out updates without needing to touch your code or redeploy.
+This gives you more control when experimenting with LLMs, and more power to respond to the unexpected things that will inevitably happen, like running out of credits or discovering a bug.